hugoleoos/CustomerSupportTask/README.md

   - Dependency Injection

 * Arvato.Business.Test

-this class library project is responsable for unity tests.
+This class library project is responsable for unity tests.
 Here, I created some tests cases to test the business layer.

 * Arvato.WebAPI

 This webApi project is restful API service with method to create new customer support contact and get customer support contact by ID.

 ### 📄 FrontEnd